dusty-nv/jetson-inference/README.md

 When cmake is run, a special pre-installation script (CMakePreBuild.sh) is run and will automatically install any dependencies.

+> NOTE: There is an issue with SDL2 so please build from source (SDL2-2.0.9, SDL2_ttf-2.0.14) before continung to run cmake.
+See [issue 1](https://github.com/ross-newman/jetson-inference-gv/issues/1) for notes on how to do this.

 ``` bash
 mkdir build
 cd build